yt-project/unyt/paper/paper.md

 ## `Pint`

-The `Pint` package provides a somewhat different API compared with `unyt` and `astropy.units`.
+The `Pint` package provides a different API for accessing units compared with `unyt` and `astropy.units`.
 Rather than making units immediately importable from the `Pint` namespace, instead `Pint` requires users to instantiate a `UnitRegistry` instance (unrelated to the `unyt.UnitRegistry` class), which in turn has `Unit` instances as attributes.
 Just like with `unyt` and `astropy.units`, creating a `Quantity` instance requires multiplying an array or scalar by a `Unit` instance.
 Exposing the `UnitRegistry` directly to all users like this does force users of the library to think about which system of units they are working with, which may be beneficial in some cases, however it also means that users have a bit of extra cognitive overhead they need to deal with every time they use `Pint`.

 ![A benchmark comparing the time to square an array and to take the square root of an array.
 See Figure 1 for a detailed explanation of the plot